 Last week, I wrote about the Academy Awards and the ways in which mental health themes were addressed in certain movies nominated for Best Picture.
 This week, we had the privilege of presenting an award of our own.
 The Global Mental Health Program Award for Innovation in the Arts was presented to Tony Award winning playwright and performer Sarah Jones – for her extraordinary artistry that advances understanding and conversation about mental health.

 Sex work and mental health.
-The majority of survivors of sex work and sex trafficking report serious mental health problems, including depression, anxiety, post-traumatic stress disorder, alcohol and drug abuse.
+The majority of sex workers and survivors of sex trafficking report serious mental health problems, including depression, anxiety, post-traumatic stress disorder, alcohol and drug abuse.
 Sex trafficking is associated with extreme levels of psychological stress which is associated with neurochemical and structural changes in the brain.
 And we know that traumatic environmental exposure directly affects neuronal formation and brain anatomy.
 The implications cut across all aspects of social and psychological development.

 What would Gloria Steinem say?
 I had the chance to ask Gloria Steinem what she thinks of this new version of feminism?
 In her exceedingly wise and gracious way, she fully supported the idea that the feminist voice needs to defend women’s rights to pursue meaningful work and purposeful lives as they design them.
 Without missing a beat, she also said that when women have equal rights, equal access to education and equal economic opportunities that enable them to care for themselves and their families, it would be the rare and unusual case that a woman would opt to sell her body for pay.

-From the fast-talking Latina, the Muslim pacifist, and the African-American hip-hop artist, Sarah Jones makes it clear that everyone is part of this story – whether as active consumers or complicit as silent bystanders.
+From the fast-talking Latina, the Muslim pacifist, and the African-American hip-hop artist, Sarah Jones makes it clear that everyone is part of this story – whether as active consumers or as silent bystanders.
 What does she think herself?
 In our talkback session, it was clear that she is in the Gloria Steinem camp, but as she said, we can only advance the subject when we listen to and understand the many opposing perspectives.
-Really the story of the sex trade is a case example of the failure to protect human rights and human dignity getting played out through the bodies of vulnerable women around the world.
+Really, the story of sex trade is a case example of the failure to protect human rights getting played out through the bodies of vulnerable women around the world.

 Peppered with poignant lines, searing insight, and sophistication, Sarah Jones’ Sell / Buy / Date is a tour de force.
 It is our privilege to award Sarah Jones with the Global Mental Health Award for Innovation in the Arts.